List of standards and best practices

 INCF provides a library with community standards and best practices for global neuroscience

 INCF endorses community standards and best practices (SBPs) for neuroscience that promote the FAIR principles, and also supports the development of new SBPs.
 Community members can propose existing or suggest to develop new SBPs for endorsement by INCF.
-Below is a list of SBPs developed with support from INCF.

 The Scalable Brain Atlas is a fully web-based display engine for brain atlases, imaging data, and ontologies.
 It allows client websites to show brain region related data in a 3D interactive context and provides services to look up regions, generate thumbnails, or download nomenclature- and delineation data.